underscoren/mudboots/README.md

  - Linux:
     - from pip: `python-libxdo`
     - from package manager: `xdotools` (if not already installed in system)
-    - naturally, X11 (Weyland support PRs welcome)
+    - naturally, X11 (Wayland support PRs welcome)

 Tested on Windows 10 and Arch Linux, should work in most modern distros